Commerce - National Moderator's Report

 92029: Demonstrate understanding of price determination for an organisation

 It is common for business activities to be undertaken by groups of students.
 However, the standard requires each student to independently describe how price was determined, using financial or non-financial information and a concept or model.
-Once groups have decided on the product (good or service) they intend to sell, each student should explain the price they have determined.
+Once groups collectively decide on the product they intend to sell, each student must then describe their price and how it has been determined.
 The group could then carry out their business activity using a mutually agreed price.
 Assessment responses to meet Merit and Excellence material must also be independently completed.

-Moderators have also seen successful evidence based on MOE activity B (The Price is Right).
+Moderators have seen successful evidence based on MoE Activity B (The Price is Right).
 However, where resource material is being provided, assessors need to ensure they do not provide so much detail that students are limited in demonstrating their understanding of price determination.
 This was apparent in moderation submissions where the assessment activity specified profit and production targets to be achieved, leading students to determine one potential price.
-Fill-in templates with sentence starters and leading questions provide students with too much guidance, risking the authenticity of submissions.
+Fill-in templates with sentence starters and leading questions provide students with too much guidance, risking the authenticity of student evidence.

 To achieve the standard, students are required to use financial or non-financial information to demonstrate understanding of price determination, supported by a relevant concept or model that makes it clear that the price determined for the product is sufficient to cover costs per unit and make a profit.